Ozzie Albies Player Props: Braves vs. Nationals

 Nationals Pitching Rankings

-- The Nationals pitching staff is 29th in the league with a collective 7.6 strikeouts per nine innings.
+- The pitching staff for the Nationals has a collective 7.6 K/9, the worst in the league.

-- The Nationals' 4.66 team ERA ranks 24th across all league pitching staffs.
+- The Nationals have the 25th-ranked team ERA across all league pitching staffs (4.69).

-- Nationals pitchers combine to allow 83 total home runs at a rate of 1.3 per game (to rank 23rd in the league).
+- Nationals pitchers combine to rank 24th in baseball in home runs given up (85 total, 1.3 per game).

-- In his most recent time out on Saturday, the left-hander went six innings against the Philadelphia Phillies, allowing three earned runs while surrendering nine hits.
+- The right-hander's most recent appearance came on Sunday against the Philadelphia Phillies, when he tossed 5 2/3 innings, surrendering four earned runs while allowing six hits.

+- In 12 games this season, the 31-year-old has a 4.15 ERA and 6.8 strikeouts per nine innings, while giving up a batting average of .258 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.